andresfuse/ABM_Food_Insecurity/README.md

 ## Data requirements

 This repository does not include any data.
+For data privacy reasons, this must be requested by contacting the researchers.
 To run the model, create a `data/` folder alongside the scripts with the following files:

 | Path | Format | Description |